mike183/LessCSS-Mixins/README.md

 #LessCSS Mixins

-This is a collection of simple LessCSS Mixins designed so that you no longer have to keep typing out the vendor prefixes for CSS3 properties.
-The collection has been built up from past projects I have worked on so I decided to put all of the mixins into this Github repo for everyone to use and/or modify as they please.
+This is a collection of simple LessCSS Mixins that I have built up from past projects that I have worked on.
+These mixins have saved me loads of time since I started the list, allowing me to quickly implement common CSS3 features without needing to worry about any of the various vendor prefixes.

-Please feel free to do whatever you want with these mixins and if you have any of your own to add submit a pull request and I will add it to the collection ;)

 #Usage

-Using the mixins is a piece of cake and if you don't already know how to use them you can find out <a href="http://lesscss.org/#-mixin" target="_blank">here</a> on the LessCSS website.
+Using the mixins is a piece of cake.
+If you don't know what mixins are or how to use them, you can find out more <a href="http://lesscss.org/features/#mixins-feature" target="_blank">here</a>.

-If you have any questions or any issues with any of the mixins here, let me know.
+The current list of mixins is as follows:

+- borderRadius
+- borderTopRadius
+- borderRightRadius
+- borderBottomRadius
+- borderLeftRadius
+- boxShadow
+- insetBoxShadow
+- gradientLeftRight
+- gradientTopBottom
+- placeholderColor
+- textShadow
+- transition

 Enjoy!